5 Quirky Places to Visit in Calderdale

 One of the oldest Methodist churches in continuous use today, this Octagonal Chapel contains some beautiful stained glass windows and is open to the public daily.

 Did you know that legend has it that Robin Hood is buried in Calderdale?
-The grave is located on private land and is only accessible to the public on two days a year, when Calderdale Heritage Walks leads guided walks to the site. in 2019 these walks take place on Saturday 29th & Sunday 30th June.
-Tickets go on sale from 8th May.
+The grave is located on private land and is only accessible to the public a few days a year, when Calderdale Heritage Walks leads guided walks to the site.
+Keep an eye on their website to see if any walks will be going there in 2021.